Link Search Menu Expand Document

 Step by step: How to add a “Group Price” rule:

-- In the field [Rule Name], write “GROUP PRICE” combined with the name of the product cluster the rule will apply to. a.
-In case of a customer specific price, add the customer name before or after the product cluster name.
+4. In the field [Rule Name], write “GROUP PRICE” combined with the name of the Product Category the rule will apply to. a.
+For a customer-specific price, add the customer name before or after the Product Category name.

-- In the [Product Cluster] field, type the product name and select the product (cluster) the rule should apply to.
+5. In the [Product Category] field, type the product name and select the product (cluster) the rule should apply to.

-- In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
-In case of a customer specific price, select the corresponding customer cluster.
+6. In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
+For a customer-specific price, select the corresponding customer cluster.

-- Use an appropriate rule order, this rule is often used instead of a pricing rule, or after a sum rule.
+7. Use an appropriate rule order, this rule is often used instead of a pricing rule or after a sum rule.
 Examples of the order would thus be -2 or 6, respectively.

 Figure Pricing Rules 11: Group Price Type pricing rule